ArchitectTodd Saunders & Tommie Wilhelmsen

 ContractorVeidekke AS, Sogndal

-From the architect.
+Text description provided by the architects.
 Some Facts about the Project and Process...

 The site is above Aurland, a small town in Sogn og Fjordane, one of the larger fjords on the West Coast of Norway.
 Aurland is three hours drive from Bergen, Norway's second largest city.
 We were one of three architecture firms invited to deliver a design proposal for this site.
 After winning we worked on detail drawings for the project together with Node Engineers, Bergen.
 The project was built in Fall 2005 and was officially opened in June 2006.